-Dealing with humidity can be frustrating, especially if you sweat a lot or have hyperhidrosis.
+Excessive sweating in hot, humid weather is no fun.
+Dealing with the humidity can be frustrating, especially for those who sweat a lot naturally.
 Luckily, there are ways to alleviate sweating, even during the hottest time of the year.

 Sweating is your body’s way of cooling down and regulating your temperature.
 When there’s a change in your internal temperature, your brain triggers a response that activates your sweat glands.
 Sweat is released and evaporates on your skin.
 It cools down your skin and prevents you from overheating.